Decrease the likelihood of cost overruns

 Fill is often a mix of different soils and materials.
 GEOFROST Coring makes it possible to core the fill, assuming they are drillable.
 Metal objects may be a problem.

-Undisturbed samples from pure frictional soils have long been a challange with ordinary geotechnical sampling.
-Now we also take undisturbed samples of loose poor graded sand.
+Undisturbed samples from pure frictional soils have long been a challenge with ordinary geotechnical sampling.
+Now we also take undisturbed samples of loose poorly graded sand.

-With GEOFROST Coring you get undisturbed samples that can be taken in the lab to find exact degree of compaction and permeability in addition to strength and deformation properties.
+GEOFROST Coring undisturbed samples are preserved until lab testing.
+The undisturbed sample will yield exact degree of compaction and permeability in addition to strength and deformation properties.

 Talus and moraine

-Mixed soil containing more or less stones in a fine grained matrix have been a challange.
+Mixed soil containing more or less stones in a fine grained matrix have been a challenge.
 Now sampling in these soils may be done by GEOFROST Coring.

 Soil - rock contact zone